5argon/arkham-starter/sveltekit/src/lib/md/submission.md

 # Pack Restriction

 Any deck can use Revised Core Set.
 Then we think about Investigator Expansion as a unit of purchase.
 It could use **up to 2 Investigator Expansion boxes**.
 (This includes the expansion that gives the investigator card of that deck.)
-Optionally, it could opt in to use **1 Starter Deck**.
-Parallel Investigators can be used freely as they are free to print and play.
+Optionally, it could opt in to use **1 Investigator Starter Deck** (Nathaniel Cho, Harvey Walters, ...).

-Therefore, all decks in this site will not cost more than 120$ to build, which is already a lot.
+Therefore, we have ensured that about 120$ spent (already a lot) will be able to build a team of entirely starter decks from this site.
+I want to give newcomers this insurance.
 The main draw of all the decks here is that the cards you own are valuable and get the job done with the right deck and guidance.

 Return To product are not eligible for use, as they are not economical.

 The browsing page, filtering, searching, and structure of this site are optimized for this restriction.
 For example, starting from any deck, you can search for an another deck to play together that does not require any additional purchases and has no overlapping cards.

+## Parallel Investigator

+Parallel Investigators front/back and/or their Advanced cards can be used freely, not counting to the 2 Investigator Expansions + 1 Starter Deck quota.

+You may argue that parallels are tricky and not exactly beginner friendly, however because they are free to print and play, I value the fact that parallels multiply value of what you already have more.
+They likely making new players with limited fund very happy.

+Advanced cards should be added to the Side Deck to let player know the deck is good with an Advanced version.
+Player can still choose to believe you or not if they don't want an Advanced one. (arkhamdb.com fixes the standard signature cards in the decks, you cannot take that out and add Advanced version in their place.)

+In contrary, if the Advanced cards are not in the Side Deck, then you have communicated to the player that Advanced may cause more harm than good for this deck, even though it uses Parallel front/back.

 ## Utilization Density